AshleyDawson/DoctrineFlysystemBundle/README.md

 class Post
 {
     /**
-     * Use the uploaded file trait
+     * Use the storable file trait
      */
-    use UploadedFileTrait;
+    use StorableTrait;

     // ...